zulip/zulip/docs/production/security-model.md

     organization administrators cannot join a private stream without being added by an existing member).
-  * When a new user joins a private stream, they can see future messages sent to the stream, but they do not receive access to the stream's message history.
+  * When a new user joins a private stream, they can see future messages sent to the stream.
+  * The person creating the stream can configure whether new subscribers will receive access to the stream's message history from before that user joined.
+Organization administrators can edit this configuration if they are a subscriber to the stream.
   * Organization administrators can do some basic management of private streams that they are not subscribed to: Changing the stream name and description, viewing the current subscribers, and